 YAL was founded in 1905 by prominent WA businessman and politician, John Joseph (J.J.)
 “Boss” Simons, and the scholarships are funded through the charitable endowment trust created by the YAL board in 2014.
 Over the past five years, YAL has partnered with a number of corporate groups and private donors that have allowed the expansion of the scholarship program.
 The YAL scholarship program has supported 40 young recipients, the combined value of funds distributed through the scholarships is just over $350,000.

 YAL & City of Swan Lower Secondary Scholarship: Calian Pavlovich

 YAL & Mulder Family Music Lower Secondary Scholarship: Aiden Rose

 YAL Members Rural or Remote Upper Secondary Scholarship: Nicholas Hewton

 YAL & Schiavello Systems WA – Indigenous Upper Secondary Scholarship: Nyokah James

-Hilary Farrant Post-Secondary Scholarship for students with disabilities: Sophie Leclair
+Hilary Farrant Post-Secondary Scholarship for Students With Disabilities: Sophie Leclair

 YAL Post-Secondary Scholarship: Patrick Webster

 About Young Australia League (YAL): Young Australia League (YAL) is one of WA’s oldest youth organisations founded in 1905 by John Joseph (J.J.)
 “Boss” Simons to develop and promote the ideals of love, service and tolerance in the lives of young people.
 The not-for-profit organisation has an extensive history of training and mentoring young people throughout its 114-year history by connecting young people and creating opportunities for them through sponsoring local sporting teams and clubs.
-Former WA Premiers Sir Charles Court and Geoff Gallop were member of the YAL.
+Former WA premiers Sir Charles Court and Geoff Gallop were members of the YAL.
 This year Sir Charles Court’s granddaughter Billie Court has joined YAL as its new patron.